psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 I went on to check if I have some more problems with the data and the model, in general.
 The following results caught my eye:
 Prob(Omnibus):  0.000
 Prob(JB):   0.00
-The p-value is less than 0.05, rejecting the null hypothesis of having a normally distributed data
+The p-value is less than 0.05, rejecting the null hypothesis of having a normally distributed data.

 ![gross_inflate](/images/gross_inflate.png)